simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 * Use email for work-related matters only, avoiding personal or non-professional conversations.
 * Keep your emails focused on business matters and avoid discussing sensitive or controversial topics.
-* Be mindful of the tone and language you use in your emails, ensuring they are respectful and professional.
+* Be mindful of the tone and language you use in your emails, ensuring they're respectful and professional.
 * Use formal language and proper grammar to convey professionalism and attention to detail.
 * Respond promptly to work-related emails, acknowledging receipt and providing necessary information in a timely manner.
 * Avoid forwarding emails without permission, as it may violate privacy and confidentiality.